dluciv/cccp/README.md

 * **`osc52c`** will only copy and set non-zero exit status when trying to paste.
 Use your terminal pasting feature manually.
   This option is safe but, only half-functional, thus also not autodetected.
 Nevertheless this is my personal favorite option for headless servers =).
   Another point of it is that is only uses shell built-ins + `base64` tool which is available almost everywhere.
-  Also keep in mind that you should add `BYPASS_TMUX=true` to your `cccp.conf` to allow it to copy through your tmux when needed.
+  Also keep in mind that you should add `BYPASS_TMUX=true` to your `cccp.conf` to allow it to copy through your multiplexor (tmux and screen are supported) when needed.
   Previous one (`osc52`) allows it by default.

 ## Name